Efinix-Inc/br2-efinix/README.md

    - `u-boot` is an U-boot image

-> The build folder is generated at the same directory with br2-efinix folder.

 5. Flash firmware images.

-   - Follow [Flash firmware image](docs/flash_firmware_image.md) document for flashing the fpga bitstream, opensbi and u-boot.
+   - Follow [Flash firmware image](docs/flash_firmware_image.md) document for flashing the fpga bitstream, opensbi and u-boot into the T120F324 devkit.

 6. Flash Linux image `sdcard.img` in to SD card.